sarsamurmu/zusty/pages/src/docs/components/dropdown.md

 </div>
 ```

-### Opening Direction of Nested Dropdowns
+### Opening direction of nested dropdowns
 You can set the opening direction of nested dropdowns.
-Just add any of these class to the parent `li`{.tag} element of `ul`{.tag} child/childs.
+Just add any of these class to the parent `li`{.tag} element of `ul`{.tag} child/children.

 Just add any of these classes, which you need
-- `zust-upside`{.class} : For making the nested dropdown open upside.
+- `zust-upside`{.class} : To make the nested dropdown open up side.
-- `zust-downside`{.class} : For making the nested dropdown open downside.
+- `zust-downside`{.class} : To make the nested dropdown open down side.
-- `zust-leftside`{.class} : For making the nested dropdown open leftside.
+- `zust-leftside`{.class} : To make the nested dropdown open left side.
-- `zust-rightside`{.class} : For making the nested dropdown open rightside.
+- `zust-rightside`{.class} : To make the nested dropdown open right side.

 ```html {snippet}
 <div class="zust-flex zust-justify-center">